FreeLeh/PyFreeDB/README.md

 ### Model Field to Column Mapping

-You can pass keyword argument `header_name` to the `Field` constructor when defining the models to change the column name in the sheet.
+You can pass keyword argument `column_name` to the `Field` constructor when defining the models to change the column name in the sheet.
 Without this keyword argument, the library will use the field name as the column name (case sensitive).